PeernetOfficial/root/README.md

 # Peernet Root Peer

 The root peer client is a fork of the command line client.
-It adds statistics functionality.
+It adds statistics functionality and tracks the following KPIs:

+* Daily active peers
+* Weekly active peers [todo]
+* Monthly active peers [todo]
+* Full log of all new peers per day

+Peers are counted uniquely based on their public key.

 ## Compile